 At the J. Cogburn Law Office, we know that the pain and suffering caused by a personal injury make it difficult to work.
 Adding the financial burden of hiring an attorney to represent you is unfair.
 For that reason, we work on a contingency basis for all of our personal injury claims.
 We do not collect any payment from you unless we are able to win compensation.

 If you have been injured by the fault of someone else, you have the right to seek compensation.
-Our team at the J. Cogburn Law Office has years of trial experience and a commitment to pursue fair compensation for all of our clients.
+Our team at the J. Cogburn Law Office has years of trial experience and a commitment to pursuing fair compensation for all of our clients.
 Contact us today for a free consultation.